apigee/ansible-opdk-accelerator/installations/mirror/README.md

 # Download an Apigee Mirror
 You can download an Apigee Mirror that was created with the `create-archive.yml` playbook.
 You will need to indicate the target host from which to download the mirror.
-You indicate the target host by passing `target_host` during the invocation of this script.
+You indicate the target host by passing `target_host` during the invocation of this playbook. passing `target_host` during the invocation of this playbook.

+This playbook will expect to find the Apigee Mirror archive located under `/opt/apigee/data/apigee-mirror` using the Apigee naming convention `apigee-{{ opdk_version }}.tar.gz`.
+The archive will be downloaded to the control server to the folder `~/.apigee/apigee-{{ opdk_version }}.tar.gz`.

 ## Usage of Download an Apigee Mirror